ballerina-platform/ballerina-spec/test/test-framework-spec.md

 **Case A**

-The mocking examples are written to mock the http calls of the following _main.bal_ file.
+The mocking examples are written to mock the HTTP calls of the following *main.bal* file.

 ```ballerina